Get

 In addition, if your dog experiences any of the side effects listed below, they might seem weak.

-Call Your Vet Immediately
+Call a Vet Immediately

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Other Side Effects of Prednisone

 When taken short-term, prednisone will often have some side effects that aren’t too serious.
 However, when taken long term, it can cause a laundry list of ailments.
-Steroids should only be used long-term at the discretion of your vet, when the benefits outweigh the risks.
+Steroids should only be used long-term at the discretion of a vet, when the benefits outweigh the risks.

 Short-term side effects include: